 Vaud is a marvellous region on Lake Geneva that includes parts of the Alps and the Jura.
 It was my mother's place of birth and that of her parents.
 The land was very familiar to me and always struck me as an ideal place to make a home.
 For the first few months, Inge, Christoph, John and I stayed in a hotel in Morges.
-Then we bought a house near Lausanne - on Chemin du Grand-Pré, in Echandens - where we settled and where the boys went to school.
-A funny memory of John sometime during the first half of the 1970s: He was 8 or 9 when a neighbour lady declared, "The girls will be after him!"
+Then we bought a house near Lausanne - on Chemin du Grand-Pré in Echandens - where we settled and where the boys went to school.

+Two funny memories of John from the early 1970s: He was around 6 when, believing Inge had become too tough on him, he raised his arms like a beggar and dramatically pleaded, "Pitié!
+Pitié!"
+A few years later, a neighbour lady declared, "The girls will be after him!"
 John's reply?
 "Already now."

 We also bought Villa Loveno, Route de Chanivas 13 in Buchillon, on Lake Geneva, where we went for the weekends.
 It was good for our sons to grow up in Vaud, and they live there still, with their own families nearby.